About

 Screenings and International Exposure

-Films have exhibited worldwide at film festivals, museums, galleries and cultural institutions, including the 70th Berlin International Film Festival, Spectacle Theater in New York, Festival du Nouveau Cinéma in Canada, Fronteira Film Festival in Brazil, Bogotá Experimental Film Festival in Colombia, Museum of Modern Art in Brazil, Tehran Museum of Modern Art, Sharjah Art Foundation in UAE, Istanbul International Experimental Film Festival, European Film Festival in Romania, Dublin International Film Festival, Cork Film Centre Gallery, Cork Film Festival, Lausanne Underground Film & Music Festival in Switzerland, Philippines Film Institute, Irish Film Institute and Cinemateca Nacional del Ecuador and Onion City Experimental Film & Video Festival in the USA.
-Films have been screened on every continent except Antarctica.
+Films have been exhibited worldwide at film festivals, museums, galleries, and cultural institutions, including the 70th Berlin International Film Festival, Spectacle Theater in New York, Festival du Nouveau Cinéma in Canada, Fronteira Film Festival in Brazil, Bogotá Experimental Film Festival in Colombia, Museum of Modern Art in Brazil, Tehran Museum of Contemporary Art, Sharjah Art Foundation in the UAE, Istanbul International Experimental Film Festival, European Film Festival in Romania, Dublin International Film Festival, Cork Film Centre Gallery, Cork Film Festival, Lausanne Underground Film & Music Festival in Switzerland, Film Development Council of the Philippines, Irish Film Institute, Cinemateca Nacional del Ecuador, and Onion City Experimental Film & Video Festival in the USA.
+These films have been screened on every continent except Antarctica.
 Details are HERE

 Funding Awards

-Rashidi is a recipient of the Film Bursary Award, Film Project Award and Next Generation Artist Award from The Arts Council / An Chomhairle Ealaíon.
-He has also received awards and supports from Culture Ireland, Dublin City Council, Fingal County Council Arts Office, and Temple Bar Gallery and Studios.
+Rashidi is a recipient of the Film Bursary Award, Film Project Award, and Next Generation Artist Award from The Arts Council / An Chomhairle Ealaíon.
+He has also received awards and support from Culture Ireland, Dublin City Council, Fingal County Council Arts Office, and Temple Bar Gallery and Studios.

 International Recognition